-The individuals that inhabit this economy live for three time periods, periods in which they are students, adults and pensioners.
-Consider an individual who is a student during period t-1.
+The individuals that inhabit this economy live for three time periods, periods in which they are first students, then adult workers and finally pensioners (see Figure 1).
+Consider an individual who is a student during period t - 1.
 She spends this period living with her parent3 and studying.
 Parents provide the numeraire good that supports the child during this period, but the child selects her own units of schooling, borrowing the money to finance this.
-In the period t, the now adult individual forms her own household, rears a child (paying for the child's consumption but not the child's schooling), and chooses how much of the numeraire good, c_t^l , that she earns during this period will be consumed by the household during the same period.
+In the period t, the now adult individual forms her own household, rears a child (paying for the child's consumption but not the child's schooling), and chooses how much of the numeraire good, c_t^1 , that she earns during this period will be consumed by the household during the same period.
 In the period t + 1, the individual is a pensioner, and chooses her consumption for that last period, c{t+1}^2 , from the numeraire good than she has saved.
-An individual's utility, u, is:
+Anindividual's utility, u, is:

-$$u = (1 - \alpha) \ln(c_t^l) + \alpha \ln(c{t+1}^2)$$ (1)
+$$u = (1 - \alpha) \ln(c_t^1) + \alpha \ln(c{t+1}^2)$$ (1)